top of page

 Ramya_with_patient.jpeg

-Boutique cognitive rehabilitation and psychotherapy for people struggling with concussive injuries, ADHD, and executive dysfunction
+Boutique speech, language, and cognitive rehabilitation and psychotherapy for people struggling with concussive injuries, ADHDexecutive dysfunction, and neurodegenerative disorders

-We have offices in Greeley, Broomfield, Denver, and soon...Colorado Springs!
+We have offices in Broomfield and Denver, and offer teletherapy services as well!

 Meet Ramya Shyam